-Suit: Detroit sergeant seen on video planting evidence
+Suit: Detroit police sergeant seen on video planting evidence

 Detroit — A recycler has sued the city and Detroit police in federal court, alleging he is being targeted in a scrap-metal crackdown after a sergeant was caught on surveillance camera planting evidence.

 Dearborn resident Joseph Fawaz, whose family owns Southwest Metals, accused a sergeant on the city's Copper Theft Task Force of waging a years-long personal vendetta, bribing a witness and arresting employees.
 The task force member, Sgt.
 Rebecca McKay, allegedly was caught on the scrap metal shop's surveillance camera planting evidence during a raid, according to the lawsuit.

 The federal court lawsuit filed Monday illustrates complications in the post-bankrupt city's attempt to clamp down on copper and metal thefts that trigger blight and fuel a black-market criminal racket.

 Sgt.
 Rebecca McKay shown in surveillance camera video during inspection at Southwest Metals.
 Joseph Fawaz, whose family owns the company, accused the sergeant on the city’s Copper Theft Task Force of waging a personal vendetta against to company.